What is a labyrinth?

 A labyrinth is a metaphor for our spiritual journey through life.
 A single circuitous path winds in and out in one direction: a circle symbolizing wholeness and unity.

 A labyrinth is not a maze.
 Mazes make you lose your way.
 Labyrinths help you find your way.
-A maze requires choices.
-A labyrinth presents only one path, requiring no choices.
 There are no dead ends, no wrong turns, simply one path to the center and back out.

 A labyrinth can be a form of pilgrimage.
 When actual travel is impossible, walking a labyrinth is an easily accessible journey.
 Despite the shorter time and distance involved, it still provides time and space for listening, praying, meditating.